-For high-stakes commercial disputes in the United States involving both domestic and international clients, Jim Robinson has substantial first-chair experience leading trial teams from the earliest motion practice all the way through jury trial and appeal.
+Jim Robinson is a partner in White & Case LLP's Miami Office, and heads the Firm's Americas Commercial Litigation Section.
+Jim also chairs the Firm's Americas Operations Council.
+For high-stakes commercial disputes in the United States involving both domestic and international clients, Jim has substantial first-chair experience leading trial teams from the earliest motion practice all the way through jury trial and appeal.

-In addition to international commercial disputes, Jim also has extensive experience representing regional and national law ﬁrms in legal malpractice lawsuits in the United States.
-In such cases he takes a hands-on approach, managing all aspects of the lawsuits in order to limit his client's exposure, as he also prepares these cases for trial.
+In addition to international commercial disputes, Jim also has extensive experience defending professional liability lawsuits.
+He has led teams that have defended regional, national and international law ﬁrms in legal malpractice lawsuits throughout US.
+With his team, Jim has also defended accounting firms against large malpractice lawsuits.
+In all professional liability cases, he takes a hands-on approach, managing all aspects of the lawsuits in order to limit his client's exposure, as he also prepares these cases for trial.

 Jim is an active member of a number of professional associations, including the Federal Bar Association, the Trial Lawyers Section of The Florida Bar, the International Law Section of The Florida Bar, the Miami-Dade County Bar Association and the J. Reuben Clark Law Society.

-He has taken lead roles in a signiﬁcant number of professional committees, including as the Chair of the International Litigation and Arbitration Committee (2008), the Chair of the International Litigation and Arbitration Committee Conference (2007), a Steering Committee Member on the International Litigation Update (2005 – 2006), and as a Chair of the FGCU Alumni Association Board of Directors (2009 – 2011).
+He has taken lead roles in a signiﬁcant number of professional committees, including as the Chair of the International Litigation and Arbitration Committee (2008), the Chair of the International Litigation and Arbitration Committee Conference (2007), as a Steering Committee Member on the International Litigation Update (2005 – 2006), and as a Chair of the FGCU Alumni Association Board of Directors (2009 – 2011).
 He has also served on the Law Alumni Council, University of Florida Levin College of Law.

 Jim led the White & Case team that secured a complete victory on behalf of a national law firm that was sued in Miami-Dade County.
 The lawsuit was brought by a successor trustee, who was the opposing party in an underlying probate lawsuit.
 Under claims for conspiracy and fraudulent transfers, among others, the successor trustee sued a series of law firms and other professionals for disgorgement of fees earned over a multi-year period.
 While all of the other firms settled, our client wanted to take the case to trial.
 A few weeks before trial, the trial judge granted final summary judgment in favor of our client on all claims.